MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/monthly-updates-portals.md

 Portal capabilities version 9.1.1 for [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] apps brings these new updates and features:

-- **Portal checker**: You can now use portal checker helps you to identify issues with your portal by looking at various configuration parameters and provide suggestions on how to fix them.
+- **Portal checker**: You can now use portal checker to identify issues with your portal by looking at various configuration parameters and provide suggestions on how to fix them.
 More information: [Portal checker](self-service-diagnostic.md)

 ## Portal capabilities version 9.0.10 for Dynamics 365 for Customer Engagement apps